kk3010/csiot/README.md

 Refer to the README in the `aws` folder for instructions on how to setup the client.
 You'll need at least the .env file or provide the configuration via environment variables in the compose file.

 ### Terraform
+For Windows-Users: After installing terraform move the terraform.exe to system32.
+Navigate to terraform folder and run `terraform init`.

+Run `terraform plan` and enter your personal 12-digit account-ID.

 Now you should be able to provision the required infrastructure to your account by running `terraform apply` from within the terraform folder.
+Enter your 12-digit personal account-ID.